|

 A very similar antefix, dated to the second half of the 5th century BC, was found in Taranto, southern Italy.
 [6]

 "Beauty", it seems, is not only in the eye of the beholder, but also a matter of taste, fashion and cultural milieu.
-Interestingly, in a witty dialogue written by the Syrian essayist and satirist Lucian of Samosata (Λουκιανός ὁ Σαμοσατεύς, circa 125-180 AD), one of the characters, Lycinus (probably Lucian himself), tells his friend that he has just almost been turned to stone by the sight of a woman's beauty.
+In a witty dialogue written by the Syrian essayist and satirist Lucian of Samosata (Λουκιανός ὁ Σαμοσατεύς, circa 125-180 AD), one of the characters, Lycinus (probably Lucian himself), tells his friend that he has just almost been turned to stone by the sight of a woman's beauty.
 The piece is thought to have been written in 162/163 AD in praise of Panthea, the mistress of Emperor Lucius Verus.
 As usual with Lucian, the reader is seldom sure how firmly his tongue was in his cheek, but his interlocutors appear to have stumbled on a fascinating aspect of the power of the Gorgon's stare.

 "Lycinus: Polystratus, I know now what men must have felt like when they saw the Gorgon's head.
 I have just experienced the same sensation, at the sight of a most lovely woman.
 A little more, and I should have realized the legend, by being turned to stone; I am benumbed with admiration.